jacobandreas/writing/_posts/2014-06-30-gloucester.md

 ---

-I am barrelling dry-eyed down 81, listening to _Spem in Alium_, the sun in my face.

-I am determined to have Fun on this trip, coming up for air after a stressful conference, hopping from friends' beach house to townhouse in the sunny East.
+I am barrelling dry-eyed down 81, listening to _Spem in Alium_, the sun in my face, determined to have Fun on this trip, coming up for air after a stressful conference, hopping from friends' beach house to townhouse in the sunny East.

 Andrew died.
 Several days ago, actually; suicide by means I haven't yet learned and can't bring myself to ask.
 I discover this when I open Facebook, trying to